 The procedure for exiting self refresh requires a sequence of commands.
 First, CLK must be stable (stable clock is defined as a signal cycling within timing constraints specified for the clock pin) prior to CKE going back HIGH.
-Once CKE is HIGH, the SDRAM must have NOP commands issued (a minimum of two clocks) for ^tXSR, because time is required for the completion of any internal refresh in progress.
+Once CKE is HIGH, the SDRAM must have NOP commands issued (a minimum of two clocks) for ^tXSR because time is required for the completion of any internal refresh in progress.

-Upon exiting the self refresh mode, AUTO REFRESH commands must be issued every $15.625\mu s$ or less as both SELF REFRESH and AUTO REFRESH utilize the row refresh counter.
+Upon exiting SELF REFRESH mode, AUTO REFRESH commands must be issued every 15.625ms or less as both SELF REFRESH and AUTO REFRESH utililze the row refresh counter.